 ii.
 We will examine their reply and the information contained in your file.

-e.
-If you do not want a meeting, or it is not possible, we will send you a detailed reply to your complaint.
+d.
+We will send you a detailed reply to your complaint.
 This will include our suggestions for resolving the matter.
-This will happen within five days of us completing our investigation.

 II.
-Mr Nurse, our Client Care Partner, will review your complaint within ten days
+Dominic Nurse, will respond to you within ten days

 Normally you will need to bring a complaint to the Legal Ombudsman within the following timescales: